patcable/authkeys-school/README.md

 ## How do I set it up?

 To implement AuthKeys, one must:

 1. Check out the current version of AuthKeys using git (git clone https://github.com/patcable/authkeys)

 2. Copy the files into a globally accessible directory
-   a.
-It is key to ensure that no one can read the password file.
+   1. It is key to ensure that no one can read the password file.

 3. Create a MySQL user and database to store the authkeys data

 4. Import the MySQL Database (mysql -u user -p databasename < mysql_database.sql)

 5. Store the password for the database in a file you define in authkeys-config.pl.

 6. Add the appropriate keys to the database with adminauthkeys.pl For each user, run: adminauthkeys.pl --user [username] --addcert [path to public key]

 7. Link accounts to their authorized users
    For each user, run:
    adminauthkeys.pl --user [username] --adduser [other user to access acct.]

 8. Create the appropriate authorized users file for each user For each user, run: su -c user - makeauthkeys.pl

 9. Test accordingly
    1. Ensure a user can ssh to the other user
    2. Ensure that when you change the $HOME/.ssh/authorized_keys file, the you can not log in.

 10. Implement system-wide
     Add the checkauthkeys.pl file to all installed shell's system-wide shell init files.